-I challenge you to forget every old wives’ tale you’ve heard about boiling eggs.
+I challenge you to forget every old wives’ tale you’ve heard about hard-boiled eggs.
 Forget salting the water, adding vinegar, calling Mom to ask how hard to boil them, or shaking cooked eggs inside a jar.
-The answer to an easy-to-peel boiled egg isn’t in boiling at all.
-The perfect egg is steamed, and then quickly chilled.

 Pile washed, fresh eggs into a steamer basket, leaving enough room for the lid to fit securely.